 Later, since the US IPO of Internet giant Didi resulted in a huge amount of user information leaking to the U.S. government in June 2021, the Chinese government decided to tighten its oversight of Internet companies.
-Therefore, LinkedIn’s content sharing function sits under great pressure and seems no longer compatible with the increasingly regulated cultural atmosphere in China.
+Therefore, LinkedIn’s content sharing function sits under great pressure and seems no longer compatible with China’s increasingly regulated cultural atmosphere.

 In addition, the research report points to the growing attention towards professional networking among white-collar workers in China.
 Ninety-three percent of those surveyed valued social networking at work, with 43% of them seeing it as “extremely important.”
 It reveals potential needs for better professional networking platforms that are waiting to be explored by LinkedIn’s replacements like MaiMai.

 Focusing on Guanxi:

 However, after the withdrawal of LinkedIn, the development of MaiMai won’t necessarily be smooth sailing.
 The common factor is holding back LinkedIn and MaiMai roots in traditional networking habits in China.
 People tend to build social networks through relatives or friends in their lives, which is known as Guanxi.

 Even as MaiMai now has a large user base, research shows that many people do not communicate after adding friends on this platform.
 Recruiters in China also rarely view LinkedIn, MaiMai, or similar professional networking sites as the most important recruitment platform.
 To stand out as a workplace networking platform in China, MaiMai and other alternatives to LinkedIn must continue to contemplate how to change Chinese’s deeply ingrained “Guanxi” recruitment habits.

 The Planet of Knowledge For Content Sharing: